 Now, I’m nooooooo chef or baker, but when I do hit the kitchen, it’s usually to open the microwave and reheat something someone else made or throw things into a pan without a recipe.
 But, I’ve been wanting to help my dad succeed in this new healthy eating habit and so I’ve recently put my “skills” to the test by researching recipes I think he’d like and then adjusting ingredients to align with his “can eat” list best I can.
 Oh, and making a mess in my mom’s kitchen.
 Woopsies!

-Here’s the carrot cake recipe I updated from this one to reflect a gluten-free, sugar-free and dairy free “non-diet” ;):
+Here’s the carrot cake recipe I updated* to reflect a gluten-free, sugar-free and dairy free “non-diet” 😉 & ordered ingredients like the coconut flour online!

 Aaaand the frosting: